Caeden117/BeatSaberTilted/README.md

 Sabers (What you control and swing)
-ObstacleData (Obstacles that you dodge) ObstacleControllers (What spawns the obstacles) Cameras (Although it has its own configuration setting, the avoidCameras config will be ignored if the avoidFilters option is enabled)
+ObstacleData (Obstacles that you dodge) ObstacleControllers (What spawns the obstacles) Cameras (Although it has its own configuration setting, the includeCameras config will be ignored if the avoidFilters option is enabled)
 ```

 This ensures that while the rest of the scene will be messed up, Beat Saber will still be playable and you will still be able to complete the level (With a chance of having your view cut off by the level itself)